Partitioning a graph into degenerate subgraphs: A linear time algorithm

 We are now able finish the proof of Theorem~\ref{thm:forests}.

-\begin{proof}[Proof of Theorem~\ref{thm:forests}] Since a forest can be partitioned into two independent sets in $O(n + m)$ time, the theorem will follow if we can show that we can find a forest partition of $G$ in $O(n + m)$ time.
+\begin{proof}[Proof of Theorem~\ref{thm:forests}] By Lemma \ref{lem:split}, it suffices to show that we can find a forest partition of $G$ in $O(n + m)$ time.
 We first check in $O(n + m)$ time whether $G$ is $k$-regular.
 If $G$ is not $k$-regular, we apply Lemma~\ref{lem:degenerate}.
 If $G$ is $k$-regular, we compute in $O(n + m)$ time a block decomposition of $G$ (by using, for example, a depth-first search algorithm).
 If $G$ is $2$-connected (that is, $G$ contains exactly one block), we can apply Lemma~\ref{lem:2connected}.